qaz216/torahCodeResearch/README.md

 https://github.com/qaz216/torahCodeResearch/blob/master/ripps.pdf

 Paper and Source Data are the result of 11 year research project which resulted in this papper.
-This is the 'Only' peer-reviewed paper on the Torah Codes.
+This is the 'Only' peer-reviewed paper on the Torah Codes ever publishecd.
+The Ripps paper is seminal and that is what makes this data set so valuable.

 I have obtained the character-by-character data set used in this experiment.